Coronavirus (COVID-19) update – January 2021

 - For parents wishing to appeal regarding reception, Year 1 or Year 2 places at a school, you will need to download and complete the 'Infant Class Size Legislation Appeal Form' below

-- For parents wishing to lodge an appeal for all other year groups, please download and complete the 'General Appeal Form' below.
+- For parents wishing to lodge an appeal for all other year groups, please download and complete the 'Primary/Secondary Appeal Forms' below.